 Day 15: Trek to Lukla.
 The trail now flattens out and we cross the river twice more before a rising traverse up the hill-side, past numerous tea-houses to Lukla.
 3-4 hours trek.

 Day 16: Fly Lukla to Kathmandu.
 Early morning take flight to Katmandu.
 Rest day is free.

 Day 17: Final departure.
 Morning in Kathmandu and transfer to the airport

 Costs and payment structure

 For our 2022 trips we are offering the self-fund trip

 The cost of the trip is £2,395.
 There is a £250 trip deposit (non-refundable or transferable) to book your place and the remaining balance is paid in small instalments.
 The price is all inclusive*; covering accommodation, flights, transfers, guides, porters and cooks + all food throughout your expedition.
 The price also covers the training day. *The only costs not included are VISA’s, travel insurance, tips, lunch and dinner in Kathmandu.

 The trip payments are structured into manageable instalments so that the full amount doesn’t come as too much of a shock.
-There is flexibility on these payment dates if arranged in advanced so you can pay larger amounts but less often or we can tailor a payment structure to suit you.
+There is flexibility on these payment dates if arranged in advanced so you can pay larger amounts but less often or we can tailor a payment structure to suit you, example below.